 Current Bio

 Emily has held residencies at Virginia Center for the Creative Arts, The Hambidge Center, Kimmel Harding Nelson Center for the Arts, Vermont Studio Center, and Crosshatch Center for Art and Ecology.
-Her fiction was runner-up in the William Faulkner-William Wisdom Competition.
 She has taught writing and lit courses of various size and shape, held library jobs, and freelanced.
-She lives near Nashville, where she’s working on a novel.
+She lives in a small town near Nashville, where she’s working on a novel.
 Here’s where you reach her: emily(dot)c(dot)choate(at)gmail(dot)com

 Leave a comment